foundriesio/docs/source/tutorial/installation-linux.rst

 Connect to nginx
 ~~~~~~~~~~~~~~~~

-After the image is complete, the running container will stay connected
+After the image is downloaded, the running container will stay
-to your terminal.
+connected to your terminal.

 You can now check that it's working by connecting to
 http://your-device-hostname.local (for example,